Culture of Bengal: Cinema

 Kolkata and Dhaka are the centers of Bengali cinema.
-The region's film industry is notable for the history of art films in South Asia, including the works of Academy Award winning director Satyajit Ray and the Cannes Film Festival award-winning director Tareque Masud.
+The region's film industry is notable for the history of art films in South Asia, including the works of Oscars winning director Satyajit Ray and the Cannes Film Festival award-winning director Tareque Masud.

 Sports

 A lathi khela event taking place in Tangail.

 A Nouka Baich competition taking place in the monsoon season.

 Traditional Bengali sports consisted of various martial arts and various racing sports, though the British-introduced sports of cricket and football are now most popular amongst Bengalis.

 Lathi khela (stick-fighting) was historically a method of duelling as a way to protect or take land and others' possessions.
 The Zamindars of Bengal would hire lathials (trained stick-fighters) as a form of security and a means to forcefully collect tax from tenants.
 Nationwide lathi khela competitions used to take place annually in Kushtia up until 1989, though its practice is now diminishing and being restricted to certain festivals and celebrations.
 Chamdi is a variant of lathi khela popular in North Bengal during festivities such as Eid and Shab e Barat.
 Kushti (wrestling) is also another popular fighting sport and it has developed regional forms such as Jobbarer boli khela (wrestling of Jobbar/the great) and Mokkar Boli Khela (wrestling of Mecca) which was introduced in 1889 by Zamindar Qadir Bakhsh of Chittagong.
 A merchant known as Abdul Jabbar Saodagar adapted the sport in 1907 with the intention of cultivating a sport that would prepare Bengalis in fighting against British colonials.
 In 1972, a popular contact team sport called Kabadi was made the national sport of Bangladesh.
 It is a regulated version of the rural Hadudu sport which had no fixed rules.
 The Amateur Kabaddi Federation of Bangladesh was formed in 1973.
 Butthan, a 20th-century Bengali martial arts invented by Grandmaster Mak Yuree, is now practiced in different parts of the world under the International Butthan Federation.

 Mohammed Salim, the first South Asian footballer to play for a foreign club.
 Due to playing in bare feet, he is having them bandaged by Jimmy McMenemy in 1936.